Alfresco/docs-alfresco/search-services/1.4/config/security.md

 ## Solr backup directory

-For addressing the security issue https://nvd.nist.gov/vuln/detail/CVE-2020-13941, it is necessary to configure the location parameter of the replication handler to be invariant.
+To address the security issue [https://nvd.nist.gov/vuln/detail/CVE-2020-13941](https://nvd.nist.gov/vuln/detail/CVE-2020-13941){:target="_blank"}, it is necessary to configure the location parameter of the replication handler to be invariant.

-This configuration is already in the provided solrconfig.xml.
+This configuration is already provided in `solrconfig.xml`.

 ```xml
 <requestHandler name="/replication" class="org.alfresco.solr.handler.AlfrescoReplicationHandler" >